ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 2. Click on the **Deploy** for Slack button.
 3. Click on the **Deploy to Slack app** button, this will bring you to the instructions page to create and configure for Slack.
 4. Follow the instructions on that page which has several steps on its own.
 In order to create the Slack app, you need access to a Slack workspace.
 If you don't have that yet, then you can sign up and create such a workspace as part of that process.
 During the configuration process keep this in mind:
- * Remember how you name the Slack App and also keep copies of the important links (see instructions on that **Deploy to Slack app** page). (**ToDo** - explain what important links?)
+ * Remember how you name the Slack App and also keep copies of the redirect and request URLs (see instructions on that **Deploy to Slack app** page).
- * In the Slack section **Events Subscription** choose at least **message.im** to be able to send direct messages to the bot. (**ToDo** - not able to save after adding the **Bot User Event**.
-Issue already reported…!)
+ * In the Slack section **Events Subscription** choose at least **message.im** to be able to send direct messages to the bot.
 5. Once all is done, you should have a fully configured Slack app in a messaging workspace.
 However, the Slackbot is not yet ready to successfully use the entire {{site.data.keyword.conversationshort}} dialog.
-Some credentials are missing.
+Some credentials are missing to invoke the previously defined actions.

    ​

 ## Add custom preprocessor to Conversation connector
 In order to integrate Slack and Facebook Messenger with {{site.data.keyword.conversationshort}}, the [Conversation connector](https://github.com/watson-developer-cloud/conversation-connector) uses a pipeline (sequence) of actions (see flow diagram in their documentation).
 They transform between the native messages and requests of the utilized communication tool (Slack or Facebook Messenger) and the format needed by {{site.data.keyword.conversationshort}}.
 All the actions in the sequence are customisable.
 We need to modify one action to retrieve credentials for {{site.data.keyword.openwhisk_short}} and to pass them into the dialog.

-1. On the command line, execute the following update an already existing action.
-Replace **MySlackApp** with the name you used in the previous section.   (**ToDo** - need a more explanation to what this command is doing)
+1. On the command line, execute the following.
+Replace **MySlackApp** with the name you used in the previous section.
+The command updates the existing action **pre-conversation** in the package **MySlackApp_starter-code** with the code from the file **pre-conversation-APIKey.js**.
+That action usually is empty, but now, with our code, will obtain and add credentials to the information passed from Slack into the dialog.
    ```
    bx wsk action update MySlackApp_starter-code/pre-conversation pre-conversation-APIKey.js
    ```